Peter554/chameleon/README.md

 [Chameleon](https://bigpotato.com/gb/games/the-chameleon) is a party game designed by [Big Potato Games](https://bigpotato.com/gb).
 This is an unofficial fan project designed to complement the physical game, and is not endorsed in any way by the designer or publisher.
-This app was developed simply for fun and to educate myself - it is not intended for any commercial use.
+This app was developed simply for fun and to educate myself - it is not intended for commercial use.